BrainwreckedTech/vcproc/README.md

 This step is intended for upload to YouTube, but is quick enough (due to the lack of video processing) that it can be usued in place of PREVIEW.
 If you don't need to change your video's dimensions, framerate, DAR, or color range, and your video was recorded at 18Mb/s or less, you might want to consider simply copying the video and only processing audio.
 This way, no video quality loss will occur and you will get the audio filters you desire.

-### `youtube [force]`
+### `youtube`

 This step is intended for upload to YouTube.
 If your video was captured at a very high bitrate, or if you wanted to change the the video's dimensions, framerate, DAR, and/or color range, use this step.
-All filters are applied and video is output at a CRF of 20, which should guarantee a bit rate of at least 12Mb/s (and use more if your video needs it).
+All filters are applied and video is output at a CRF of 22.
 Processing can take a while.

-If your video was captured at a bit rate close to the target of 12Mb/s, and you aren't changing dimensions, framerate, DAR, or color range, vcproc will refuse to process the video unless you add `force` as an argument.
+If your video was captured at a bit rate close to the target of 12Mb/s, and you aren't changing dimensions, framerate, DAR, or color range, try `vcap` instead.

 ### `join [video|vc] [video|vc] ...`